In CBS contract spat, Dish asks watchers to pressure advertisers

 The U.S.’s No. 2 satellite operator is encouraging customers affected by the blackout of CBS across the country on Dish to reach out to businesses that advertise on the broadcaster’s local stations ‘to let them know you need their help getting CBS to end this dispute.’

-These contract disputes happen often enough that Dish has a Web page that explains why they happen, and what customers can do to help get their favorite stations back.
+These contract disputes happen often enough that Dish has a web page that explains why they happen, and what customers can do to help get their favorite stations back.
 “When channel disputes occur, Dish is acting as an advocate on your behalf to negotiate the best deal possible,” it states.

 Here’s a little history of other recent Dish disputes with broadcast networks, including a previous standoff with CBS: